charmainekruger/charmainekruger.github.io/_posts/2020-01-09-iframe-post.md

 bigimg: "/img/iframe1.jpeg"
 comments: true
 ---
-Iframes might be old technology, but just like the Beetle, they are still haning around.
-The very first website I was tasked with to track, was riddled with iframes.
+Iframes might be old technology, but just like the Beetle, they are still hanging around.
+One of the first websites I had to track, was riddled with iframes.
 I'm talking about iframes within iframes, the kind of stuff that I thought was only possible in the 2010 science fiction movie Inception.
 Back then, there wasn't a lot of information available on this topic, so tracking of iframes very quickly became the bane of my existence.

-Years later and I still regularly encounter client websites that use iframes and cause tracking nightmares.
-Since this topic is personal to me, I thought it very fitting to be the first topic to write about.
+Years later, I still regularly encounter client websites that use iframes and cause tracking nightmares.

 **Why is it so difficult to track iframes?**